circleci/circleci-docs/jekyll/_cci2/faq.md

 ### Why aren't my jobs running when I push commits?
 {: #why-arent-my-jobs-running-when-i-push-commits }
 {:.no_toc}
-In the CircleCI application, check the Workflows tab for error messages.
+In the CircleCI application, check the individual job and workflow views for error messages.
 More often than not, the error is because of formatting errors in your `config.yml` file.

 See [Writing YAML]({{ site.baseurl }}/2.0/writing-yaml/) for more details.

 After checking your `config.yml` for formatting errors, search for your issue in the [CircleCI support center](https://support.circleci.com/hc/en-us).

-### What is the difference between a usage queue and a run queue?
+### Why is my job queued?
-{: #what-is-the-difference-between-a-usage-queue-and-a-run-queue }
+{: #why-is-my-job-queued }
 {:.no_toc}
-A **usage queue** forms when an organization lacks the containers to run a build.
-The number of available containers is determined by the plan chosen when setting up a project on CircleCI.
-If your builds are queuing often, you can add more containers by changing your plan.
+A job might end up being **queued** because of a concurrency limit being imposed due to the plan you or your organisation are on.
+If your jobs are queuing often, you can consider [upgrading your plan](https://circleci.com/pricing/).

-A **run queue** forms when CircleCI experiences high demand.
+**run queue** forms when CircleCI experiences high demand.
 Customer builds are placed in a run queue and processed as machines become available.

-In other words, you can reduce time spent in a **usage queue** by [purchasing more containers](#how-do-i-upgrade-my-container-plan-with-more-containers-to-prevent-queuing), but time spent in a **run queue** is unavoidable (though CircleCI aims to keep this as low as possible).
+Time spent in a **run queue** is unavoidable (though CircleCI

 ### Why are my builds queuing even though I'm on the Performance plan?
 {: #why-are-my-builds-queuing-even-though-im-on-performance-plan }
 {:.no_toc}
 In order to keep the system stable for all CircleCI customers, we implement different soft concurrency limits on each of the [resource classes](https://circleci.com/docs/2.0/configuration-reference/#resource_class).
-If you are experiencing queuing on your builds, it's possible you are hitting these limits.
+If you are experiencing queuing on your jobs, it's possible you are hitting these limits.
 Please [contact CircleCI support](https://support.circleci.com/hc/en-us/requests/new) to request raises on these limits.

 ### Why can't I find my project on the Projects dashboard?
 {: #why-cant-i-find-my-project-on-the-projects-dashboard }